nikkhilpareek/A2Z-DSA/README.md

 - Maximum Consecutive Ones in an Array of 0s and 1s
 - Find Number that Appears only once in an Array where all other numbers appear twice
 - Find Longest Subarray with Sum K in a Positive Only Array (Brute Force, Better & Optimal solution)
 - Find Longest Subarray with Sum K in an Array (Brute Force & Optimal solution)
+- Maximum Subarray Sum - Kadane's Algorithm

 </details>